 To combat what they called a gross pay disparity between the U.S. men’s national soccer team and the U.S. women’s national soccer team, five players—Carlie Lloyd, Hope Solo, Alex Morgan, Megan Rapinoe, and Becky Sauerbrunn—filed a wage discrimination complaint in 2016 with the Equal Employment Opportunity Commission against the United States Soccer Federation.

-Earlier this year, the EEOC issued letters to the four women still on the team allowing them to sue since no progress had been made.
+In 2019, the EEOC issued letters to the four women still on the team allowing them to sue since no progress had been made.
 (Though the players and the federation ratified a collective bargaining agreement in 2017, mediation efforts over the 2016 lawsuit failed giving the women the ability to sue in federal court.)
-On International Women’s Day, 28 women on the team filed a lawsuit alleging the federation perpetuated gender-based discrimination in nearly every aspect of their employment.
+On International Women’s Day 2019, 28 women on the team filed a lawsuit alleging the federation perpetuated gender-based discrimination in nearly every aspect of their employment.

 One example provided in the suit was the pay difference for World Cup appearances.
 According to the suit, the men’s team received $5.4 million in 2014 after losing in the Round of 16 of the World Cup.
 The women’s team received $1.7 million in 2015 for winning the World Cup.
 That’s right: winning.

-“It’s about what the excellence of female athletes can mean in a more universal sense — with enough investment, and resources, and respect,” wrote Nneka Ogwumike, forward for the Los Angeles Sparks and president of the WNBPA.
+“It’s about what the excellence of female athletes can mean in a more universal sense — with enough investment, and resources, and respect,” wrote Nneka Ogwumike, forward for the Los Angeles Sparks and president of the WNBPA in 2018.
 “We’re opting out of our CBA because of the world we want to live in. …

 “The future is bright—bet on it,” she continued.
 “Bet on women.”